 May 2026: Presenting our paper Hawkeye: Reproducing GPU-Level Non-Determinism, which was accepted to MLSys 2026 in Bellevue, WA.

-May 2026: My data sonification project, converting hourly forest data (e.g. solar radiation, wind speed) to bansuri flute melodies, won 1st place at Hubbard Brook Research Foundation's "Water and Climate" data competition!
+April 2026: My data sonification project, working with dynamic hourly forest data (e.g. solar radiation, wind speed), won 1st place at Hubbard Brook Research Foundation's "Water and Climate" data competition!

 January 2026: Our paper Training large language models on narrow tasks can lead to broad misalignment is published in Nature.